By MAN MANCHI

 “Roast dog?”
 Nguyen continued, “Korean.
 Chuan’r?
 Persian.
 Baozi?
 Hell, baozi was invented by the Germans.
 Ever heard of the hamburger?”

-And as for General Tso’s Chicken?
+And General Tso’s Chicken?

 “That was created by the Oxford-educated Tibetan military scholar, General George Tsozarayim,” said Nguyen.
-“And we all know that Tibet is—oh, to hell with it, let’s just pretend that General Tso’s chicken is ‘Chinese.’”
+“And we all know that Tibet is—oh, to hell with it.
+Let’s just pretend that General Tso’s chicken is ‘Chinese.’”

 Nguyen’s book is currently banned on the mainland, while state agencies remain mum on the veracity of his findings or the implications of widespread historical fraud.